quentin452/CatzWorldUsingCatzEngine-Discord-Bot/README.md

 - `/ttt`
   - Play with another player at TicTacToe

+- `/rps`
+ - Play with another player in Rock Paper Scissors

 ### 📝 Note

 This bot code is (probably) intended to be used only for one server due to json caching